matsui528/rii/docs/source/tutorial.rst

 Make sure that you must call :func:`rii.Rii.add_configure` (not :func:`rii.Rii.add`) for the first data addition.
 It is because you need to create coarse centers (posting lists).
-Note that, if you would like to add vectors sequentially when constructing the class, please refer this; :ref:`sequential_add`
+Note that, if you would like to add vectors sequentially, please refer this; :ref:`sequential_add`

 .. hint::